 He married Julia Maria Bolton Salmond (1846-1911) at Widcombe Old Church, Bath on the 27th August 1879.
 She was the middle child of the Hon James William Salmond, who was a Freemason and was employed by the Dutch East India Company in the East Indies.
 Theodore and Julia had two children both girls.
 The elder, Juliet Grace Salmond Dupuis was born in Bath 17th October 1880.
 Her sister, Fenella Dorothea Trevelyan Dupuis was born in Burnham in 1882.
 She was known as Dora.

 His time in Burnham was eventful and by all accounts he and Julia were well liked and respected.
 The former Vicar, Rev Theophilus Williams, age 82,was said to be unpopular and his demise was not a cause for great sorrow.
 Theodore was aged 37 when appointed to St Andrews which gave rise to some hostility amongst the local parishioners who would have preferred a much older, married man.
 He overcame this resentment by virtue of his quiet intelligence, humour, humility and forbearance.
 Two years later at the time of his marriage he and his bride were met at the station by huge crowds of supporters who unhitched the horses from the carriage and pulled it through thronged streets to the Vicarage.
-He was heavily involved with many local organisations and initiatives including the restoration of St Andrews, renewing the bells, extending the National School on the sea front in 1874 and a board member of Ellen’s Cottages select committee.
-He also paid for a strip of land for £100 whose owner had disappeared which later became the site of the infant school in Princess Street .
+He was heavily involved with many local organisations and initiatives including the restoration of St Andrews, also renewing the bell cage; management and improvement of the National School on the sea front; and serving as a board member of the Ellen’s Cottages select committee.

 Theodore’s income was a £500 p.a. stipend (about £61,000 in 2021), together with the Vicarage.
 The average income in 1870 was about £50 p.a., so Theodore’s income would have been about ten times the average wage.
 This generous income combined with his wife’s family fortune, allowed the family to travel widely both in the UK and abroad.
 The most popular destinations were Nettlecombe where his younger brother was Rector, Oxford, Richmond, Goldsithney, Penzance, , where his married sister lived.
 His favourite place abroad was the Pyrenees, and the Auvergne.